Start your circular economy journey:

 Leitz tells us that these re:cycle plastic products are made with 100%-recycled materials – and are also completely recyclable.
 Other products in the range include magazine files, letter trays, project folders and so on.

 In the US, you could investigate the TerraCycle and Office Dept program for recycling old files, announced in March 2017.
+In the UK, TerraCycle has a ZeroWaste box service for Office Supplies and Stationery.

 The possibilities are endless

 - Copier manufacturers including Canon, Dell and Lexmark have recycling programs for toner cartridges.
 They may offer pre-paid postage for low-volume users and collection services for major volumes.
-I haven’t found supplies of OEM recycled cartridges, though there are lots of remanufactured cartridge suppliers.
+I haven’t yet found supplies of OEM recycled cartridges, though there are lots of remanufactured cartridge suppliers.
 Many offices now procure copying and printing as a service – rather than purchasing the equipment – encouraging the provider to improve reliability and reduce running costs.

 - You can encourage double-sided printing and recycling of office paper – and check whether you are recovering value from your office waste.
 If quantities of paper/drinks cans/plastic are too small to earn revenue, could you collaborate with neighbouring businesses, consolidating ‘quality’ waste streams and turning a cost into a benefit?